-In partnership with Traditional Owner groups, Parks Victoria is preparing a new management plan for the Grampians landscape, an area that covers the Grampians National Park and adjacent parks and reserves.
+In partnership with Traditional Owner groups, Parks Victoria is preparing a new management plan for the Gariwerd landscape, an area that covers the Grampians National Park and adjacent parks and reserves.

 The scope of this project includes environmental conservation, cultural heritage and protection of Aboriginal rock art, recreational activities, tourism opportunities, safety and visitor experience.